jmenacho1/Scraping_Reddit_Subreddits_Posts/README.md

-## Scraping Reddit and Subreddits website posts
+## Scraping Reddit.com Subreddits and Individual Posts
- (wallstreetbets &amp; GME) and posts

 <p>Utilizing Data Science tools to scrape subreddit posts (wallstreetbets and GME) to assess what are the highest scoring posts and output the url's for further examination
 <p>(The entire Code block is higher up on this GitHub web page "Code_Crude..." or [https://github.com/jmenacho1/Crude_Vs._Retail/blob/main/Code_Crude_XLP_XLY.ipynb]